cu-telecom/cutel-docs/docs/getting_started.md

 ## Activating your line

-Once connected, you will need to activate your line to receive inbound calls.
-There are two methods:
+Once connected, you will need to activate your line to receive inbound calls by calling the activations team on 156.
+You will be assigned a 903XXX number.

 ### Claim a memorable extension number

 You can request a memorable extension number from the (Top Secret) number management system.
 To do so follow these instructions TODO: Link to instructions and dial the activation number from your apparatus.
 Your line will then be allocated the memorable number and you can make and recieve calls.

-### Use a standard extension number

-To use a standard extension number, call TODO: Add the number.
-You will be allocated a standard number and can now make and receive calls.